dreamportdev/Osdev-Notes/Build_Process/LinkerScripts.md

 While program headers are a fairly course mechanism for telling the program loader what it needs to do in order to get our program running, sections allow us a lot of control over how the code and data within those areas is arranged.

 ### The '.'
 Operator
 When working with sections, we'll want to control where sections are placed in memory.
-We can use absolute addresses, however this means we'll need to update the linker script manually everytime things change in size.
-Enter the dot operator (`.`), it represents the current VMA (remember this is the runtime address).
+We can use absolute addresses, however this means we'll potentially need to update the linker script everytime the code or data sections change in size.
+Instead, we can use the dot operator (`.`).
+It represents the current VMA (remember this is the runtime address), and allows us to perform certian opeations on it, without specifying exactly what the address is.

+We can align it to certain values, add relative offsets based on it's current address and a few other things.
+Linker scripts accept

-The linker will automatically increment this when placing sections, and the current vma is read/write, so we have complete control over this process if we want.
+The linker will automatically increment the VMA when placing sections.
+The current VMA is read/write, so we have complete control over this process if we want.

 Often simply setting it at the beginning (before the first section) is enough, like so: